-1. Whether Appellant presented evidence sufficient to warrant a recount in Districts and 4?

-2. Whether a par y may request recount of votes based on unstamped record of the count where such request is not supported by specific allegations of irregularities that substantially affected or tainted 1he voting or votes count of such party?

-3. Whether the He ring Officer committed a reversible error when he did not rule on Co-Appellee Liberty Party's Motion for Judgment During Trial?
+- 1. Whether Appellant presented evidence sufficient to warrant a recount in Districts and 4? - 2.
+Whether a pary may request recount of votes based on unstamped record of the count where such request is not supported by specific allegations of irregularities that substantially affected or tainted 1he voting or votes count of such party? - 3.
+Whether the He ring Officer committed a reversible error when he did not rule on Co-Appellee Liberty Party's Motion for Judgment During Trial?

 This Board will proceed to answer the first and second issues together because they both have the same subject-same being recount of votes.

-In answering the first and second issues of whether Appellant presented evidence sufficient to warrant a recount in Districts 1&4, and, whether a party may of votes based on unstamped record of request recount the count request is not supported by specific allegations of irregularities where such that substantially affected or tainted votes count of such party, we answer both in the negative.
+In answering the first and second issues of whether Appellant presented evidence sufficient to warrant a recount in Districts 1&4, and, whether a party may request recount of votes based on unstamped record of the count where such request is not supported by specific allegations of irregularities that substantially affected or tainted votes count of such party, we answer both in the negative.

-recourse to Α the records shows that Appellant's request for recount was denied by the Hearing Officer on the following grounds: (1) that! in granted, the requirement of a clear showing order for recount to be that the data obtained by the Appellant in the field varies from that which was reported by the NEC; (2) because Appellant's witnesses testified at the hearing that they received data from the field and there was no showing whether the data received were different from those on the unstamped record of the count; that the evidence of the copies of unstamped records of submitted by Appellant were signed by the presiding officers and the count party agents and some signed by agents of petitioner, and that the petitioner's after having signed the record of the counts at the Dec.
-20, 2014 polls agents cannot come later to challenge what they through their agents confirmed at the poll.
+A recourse to the records shows that Appellant's request for recount was denied by the Hearing Officer on the following grounds: (1) that! in order for recount to be granted, the requirement of a clear showing that the data obtained by the Appellant in the field varies from that which was reported by the NEC; (2) because Appellant's witnesses testified at the hearing that they received data from the field and there was no showing whether the data received were different from those on the unstamped record of the count; that the evidence of the copies of unstamped records of the count submitted by Appellant were signed by the presiding officers and party agents and some signed by agents of petitioner, and that the petitioner's agents after having signed the record of the counts at the Dec.
+20, 2014 polls cannot come later to challenge what they through their agents confirmed at the poll.
 The Hearing Officer then cited the Supreme Court ruling in the case Sando Dazoe Johnson vs. National Elections Commission (Dec.
 1, 2005).

-The Board agrees with the Hearing Officer for his refusal to grant the recounting Districts 4 on in 1 and grounds mentioned supra of votes the and it must be emphasized that the will of the electorates of Lofa County to Senator cannot be allowed to be defeated, especially where the choose their evidence submitted by appellant is not only insufficient but is void of any clear evidence of irregularities which substantially affected the actual votes of the Appellant.
+The Board agrees with the Hearing Officer for his refusal to grant the recounting of votes in Districts 1 and 4 on the grounds mentioned supra and it must be emphasized that the will of the electorates of Lofa County to choose their Senator cannot be allowed to be defeated, especially where the evidence submitted by appellant is not only insufficient but is void of any clear evidence of irregularities which substantially affected the actual votes of the Appellant.
 Such error of not stamping the records of the counts is harmless.
-The relevant law on this issue is found in Section 6.2{3) of the New Elections Law which states "Harmless errors not to vitiate election.
+The relevant law on this issue is found in Section 6.2(3) of the New Elections Law which states "Harmless errors not to vitiate election.
 No election shall be declared void on account of any delay of nominations; the! polling or return of the writ, or on account of the absence of error of any officer which shall not be proved to have affected the result of the election."